REFERRAL COORDINATORS & BOARD MEMBERS: Log in to access materials

 Project Access Northwest’s Health Home Program provides intensive, home-based, care coordination services for individuals with one or more chronic conditions.
 Health Home services are covered by Washington’s Medicaid program and are designed to address complex health issues through a “whole-person” approach.

 Project Access Northwest has partnered with Coordinated Care, Northwest Regional Council, and Full Life Care for this program in King, Snohomish, and Kitsap counties.
 We are reaching out to Medicaid patients of all ages who are eligible for Health Home services.
 Typically, patients will have at least one significant chronic medical condition or a serious mental health condition, and be at increased risk for future medical needs.

 The Health Home care coordinators will provide in-person visits at the patient’s home or another convenient setting.
 They can meet patients in hospitals and clinics to ensure consistent care.
 Providing care coordination at the location where patients need it the most can help reduce barriers to services.

-While the program is new to Snohomish and King counties as of April 2017, Health Home programs have been operating in other counties throughout Washington state since 2013.
+While the program is new to Snohomish, King, and Kistap counties as of April 2017, Health Home programs have been operating in other counties throughout Washington state since 2013.